waf/waf.github.com/content/the-implementation-of-csharp-local-functions.rst

       .field public int32 a
     }

-Two interesting things about this are that it only has one field, the ``int32 a`` that is used to pass our ``a`` parameter to the function, and that the class extends from System.ValueType_.
+Two interesting things about this are that it only has one field, ``int32 a``, that is used to pass our ``a`` parameter to the function, and that the class extends from System.ValueType_.
 System.ValueType is the base class for all value types, so the generated value type will not cause heap allocations.
 The C# compiler prevents user code from extending System.ValueType.

 Next, let's look at the generated method: